anas1412/gnome-shell-date-format-top-bar/README.md

 ## Installation

 This repository is intended for development.
-For regular installation, please get this extension from the official [GNOME Extensions website](https://extensions.gnome.org/extension/1462/panel-date-format/).